 SolarWinds Backup supports three methods for encrypting the user data during a backup:

-- AES-128 (default for version 17.4 and earlier): a block cipher adopted as an encryption standard by the U.S. government, extensively analyzed and used worldwide
+- AES-128 (used on Backup Manager devices with version 17.4 and earlier): a block cipher adopted as an encryption standard by the U.S. government, extensively analyzed and used worldwide

 Event ID's are listed below in the following format 'ID - Description':